Docker Stack Management

 Container Lifecycle

-- If the container does not exist, it is created and started
+- If the container does not exist, the image is pulled (if

 - If the container exists and is stopped, it is started